MrCeleryman/ultimalib-python/README.md

 ## Usage
 `pip install https://github.com/UQ-eLIPSE/ultimalib-python/archive/v1.0.0.zip`

-To track the package in your `requirements.txt` file; simply paste the github archive URL in it like so:
+To track the package in your `requirements.txt` file; just paste the github archive URL in it like so:

 ```bash
 cat requirements.txt